Sorry, folks, you're being late in there watching the Writer Cup.

 We'll just never see it.

-Uh, and it's not torture in the first place.
+And it's not torture in the first place.

-It's a definition that's been so maligned and so so mischaracterized, just like the whole NSA domestic spying program was mischaracterized as domestic spying.
+It's a definition that's been so maligned and so mischaracterized, just like the whole NSA domestic spying program was mischaracterized as domestic spying.

 When it's not, it's foreign surveillance.

-Uh it's the same type of mischaracterization.
+It's the same type of mischaracterization.

 Brian Ross describing what waterboarding did in the case of Khalid Sheikh Mohammed.

-The opposition, human rights watch, ACLU, they say it's garbage.
+The opposition, Human Rights Watch, ACLU, they say it's garbage.

-In the case of Khalid Sheikh Mohammed, the information was very valuable, particularly names and addresses of people who were involved with Al Qaeda in this country and in Europe, and at one particular plot which would involve an airline attack on the tallest building in Los Angeles, known as the Library Tower.
+In the case of Khalid Sheikh Mohammed, the information was very valuable, particularly names and addresses of people who were involved with al-Qaeda in this country and in Europe, and at one particular plot which would involve an airline attack on the tallest building in Los Angeles known as the Library Tower.

-It's clear in several cases with Khalid Sheikh Mahavit, with people that absolutely beyond a doubt are terrorists, terrorist masterminds.
+It's clear in several cases with Khalid Sheikh Mohavid, with people that absolutely beyond a doubt are terrorists, terrorist masterminds, it does seem to have an effect, and that's just the bottom line.

 Certainly, if you interrupt a plot to bomb a tower in Los Angeles, you've saved lives.

-It has worked, it has thwarted plots.
+It has thwarted plots.

 And we'll be right back and continue.

-Open line Friday, your phone calls coming up next.
+Your phone calls coming up next.

-As economic mood rises, so may prospects of GOP.
+Welcome back to Open Line Friday, Los Angeles Times headline: As economic mood rises, so may prospects of GOP.

 Parentheses, damn it to hell.

-This is by Molly C. Molly Hennessy Fisk.
+This is by Molly Hennessy Fisk.

 Americans have become more optimistic about the economy.